bakerwm/hiseq_demx/readme.md

 ## Running the tests

-It support `fastq` file in the following format:
+It supports `fastq` file in the following format:

 + `P7, (P5, optional)` index saved in name line (**1st line**)